mongodb/docs/source/includes/steps-avs-quick-start-create-index-atlas.rst

       #.
 In the left sidebar, click `Atlas Search <https://cloud.mongodb.com/go?l=https%3A%2F%2Fcloud.mongodb.com%2Fv2%2F%3Cproject%3E%23%2Fclusters%2FatlasSearch>`__.
          Choose your cluster from the :guilabel:`Select data source` menu and click :guilabel:`Go to Atlas Search`.

       #.
-Click :guilabel:`Load a Sample Dataset`.
-In the Load Sample Dataset
+If you haven't yet loaded the sample dataset onto your {+cluster+},
-         dialog box, click :guilabel:`Load Sample Dataset` to confirm.
+         click :guilabel:`Load a Sample Dataset`.
+In the Load Sample Dataset dialog box, click :guilabel:`Load Sample Dataset` to confirm.

-         If this cluster already has the sample dataset loaded, :ref:`check <atlas-ui-collections>` that the ``sample_mflix`` database contains the ``embedded_movies`` collection.
+         If you already loaded the sample dataset, :ref:`check <atlas-ui-collections>` that the ``sample_mflix`` database contains the ``embedded_movies`` collection.
 If it doesn't, :ref:`drop <atlas-ui-drop-a-db>` the sample databases and :ref:`reload <sample-data>` the sample dataset.